marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

    :figclass: w

    The Product Canvas is a collaborative tool that combines Agile and UX by complementing user stories with personas, storyboards, scenarios, design sketches and other UX artifacts.
-It helps the team to identify the target group, extracting their needs and solving those needs with solutions and finally packaging those solutions as tasks.  :label:`egfig2`
+It helps the team to identify the target group, extracting their needs and solving those needs with solutions and finally packaging those solutions as tasks :cite:`Roman01`.  :label:`egfig2`

 Workflow Description Language for building pipelines
 ====================================================

 One of the key challenges for bioinformatics pipelines is the rapidly increasing number and complexity of analytical methods.
 Reproducing the results of a bioinformatics workflow can be challenging given the number of components, each having its own set of parameters, dependencies, supporting files, and installation requirements.
-Several platforms currently exist for the design and execution of complex pipelines.
-Unfortunately, current platforms lack the necessary combination of parallelism, portability, flexibility and/or reproducibility that are required by the current research environment.
+Several platforms currently exist for the design and execution of complex pipelines .
+Unfortunately, current platforms lack the necessary combination of parallelism, portability, flexibility and/or reproducibility that are required by the current research environment :cite:`Leipzig01`.
 To address these shortcomings, workflow pipelines that provide a platform to develop and share portable pipelines have recently arisen.
-Workflows descriptors such as Workflow Description Language (WDL) are hosted with containers to provide workflows scripts that can be reproducibly executed on the cloud or local cluster.
+Workflows descriptors such as Workflow Description Language (WDL) are hosted with containers to provide workflows scripts that can be reproducibly executed on the cloud or local cluster :cite:`Larsonneur01`.
 In our team, we migrated our pipelines written in bash scripts to WDL in order to improve our pipeline development step and facilitate our bioinformaticians to rapidly start developing.

 Continous integration
 =======================

-Continuous integration (CI) has been a de facto standard for building industrial-strength software.
-Yet, there is little attention towards applying CI to the development of bioinformatics applications until the very recent effort on the theoretical side.
+Continuous integration (CI) has been a de facto standard for building industrial-strength software :cite:`Duvall01`.
+Yet, there is little attention towards applying CI to the development of bioinformatics applications until the very recent effort on the theoretical side :cite:`Spjuth01`.
 Continuous integration helps the development team to automate several steps of the pipeline development lifecycle such as the test automation, the validation benchmark against a test sample, or the promotion of the release pipeline artfifact which can be used for upstream consumption in the production environment.

 Figure :ref:`egfig3` presents an overview of the software development lifecycle under a traditicional CI system.
 The entire lifecycle consists of four stages: develop, build, test and merge.
 In advanced scenarios the CI workflow can also be added to